 Currently, most of the localization modules are based on particle filters which allow to track multi-modal distributions.
-While these approaches have proved their efficiency, recent advances in the SLAM domain suggest that localization based on factor graphs rather than filtering are more accurate [Str+12].
+While these approaches have proved their efficiency, recent advances in the SLAM domain suggest that localization based on factor graphs rather than filtering are more accurate [SMD12].
 To add another source of information for supporting robot localization especially when the robot is kidnapped, visual odometry can be considered.
 By utilizing the input of the camera system, the 6-DOF motion of the camera can be estimated.
-SVO 2.0 [For+14] and DSO [Eng+18] are two examples of these approaches for monocular vision.
-A sample output of DSO on the soccer field in illustrated in Fig. 1.
+SVO 2.0 [FPS14] and DSO [EKC18] are two examples of these approaches for monocular vision.
+A sample output of DSO on the soccer field is illustrated in Fig. 1.
 Both systems offer built-in support for integration into ROS and allow real-time processing of image data.
-While DSO uses a direct approaches with smooth camera movements over short periods of time, both can calculate stable and accurate motion traces.
+While DSO uses a direct approach based on pixel density, SVO 2.0 additionally considers features for analyzing visual input.
+When testing these approaches with smooth camera movements over short periods of time, both can calculate stable and accurate motion traces.
 However, extended periods of time or abrupt and fast movements often lead to wrong results or complete failure of these systems.
 One interesting research direction would be integrating IMU information into the visual odometry system to achieve more stable results.
 Almost all of the teams in the humanoid league try to solve the localization problem in 3-dimensions.
 To have more interesting planning, a 6D-localization would be desired.